andreas131989/haystack-rag-deployment/README.md

 For Airgapped Deployment, Integration with Alternative Password Stores and Monitoring and Logging Integration feel free to consult the [Bonus Points Overview](docs/bonus-points-overview.md) doc.

-To further improve the k3s cluster setup to mimic a production grade cluster, we can implement several more improvements that are documented in the [Production Grade K3s](docs/production-grade-k3s.md) document.
+To further improve the k3s cluster setup to mimic a production grade cluster, we can implement a couple more improvements that are documented in the same document.

 ---